Flight Delay Compensation in the UK

 At AirHelp we think that if you’re stuck and inconvenienced at an airport due to a fault of the airline, you shouldn’t be the one out of pocket.
 That’s why we’re on a mission to help air passengers.
 Both by educating passengers on the rights in case they are entitled of a flight delay compensation, and building technology to make claiming easier.

-1. What are the Regulations on UK Flight Delay Compensation?
+1. What are the regulations on UK flight delay compensation?

-Following Brexit, the UK introduced legislation to match the European law EC 261.
-This guarantees passengers on UK flights the same protections afforded to those in the EU.
-This means that if your delayed flight was into or out the UK or Europe, you could be entitled to up to £520 in flight delay compensation.
+For Brexit, the UK introduced legislation to match the European law EC 261, ensuring passengers on UK flights receive the same protections as those in the EU.

 • You arrive at your destination more than three hours later than planned.